Panmeier, head nurse of a leprosy hospital in in Huzhou City in East China's Zhejiang Province.[For Women of China]

 Speaking of her goal in life, Pan said, "I want to let every leprosy rehabilitator live with dignity and let more people care for them."

-Pan Meier (R3) and the medial team for leprosy.
-[Provided to Women of China]
+Pan Meier (3rd, L) and the medial team for leprosy.
+[For Women of China]

 To achieve better therapeutic effect for the patients, Pan kept exploring nursing techniques to reduce their suffering.

 As limb ulcers are one of the most common complications of leprosy patients and are most likely to affect the patient's life, Pan led other nurses and caregivers to improve the disinfectant and dressing for ulcers.
 In addition, she taught patients common methods of preventing ulcers and helped them develop good living habits to prevent amputation.

 Pan also provided mental treatment for patients.
 The psychological counseling service project carried out by her team has been listed as one of the major achievements of the leprosy discipline by the China Association for Science and Technology.

 In 2009, Pan won the 42nd Nightingale Award for Excellence in Nursing.
 After that, she received many job offers from big hospitals, but she didn't take them.
 "Patients need me.
 They are afraid that I will leave and I can't let them down."